nck2e3/SDP-ROBOT-ARM/README.md

 ## Acknowledgments

-This project was developed by **Junhee Lee** and **Noah King** as part of their Senior Design Project.
 All firmware, hardware integration, and system-level enhancements were designed and implemented by the team.

 Mechanical design elements, including all CAD files, originate from the [community_robot_arm](https://github.com/20sffactory/community_robot_arm) repository.
 These files were used unmodified and served as the foundation for the custom developments described in this repository.